Was the perfume you used while pregnant now harmful to your daughter? What about that soap? Or the bright pink nail polish?

-Dr. Tosti also points out that the girls in the study were not tested for exposure during puberty nor were other factors, such as later contact with the chemicals, controlled in the experiment — a limitation the lead researcher readily admitted when she warned the findings are not absolute proof of cause and effect.
+Girls in the study were not tested for exposure during puberty, Dr. Tosti points out.
+Nor were other factors, such as later contact with the chemicals, controlled in the experiment, a limitation that the lead researcher readily admitted when she warned the findings are not absolute proof of cause and effect.

 Yet, another study published in 2018 in Environmental Science and Pollution Research and cited by Dr. Tosti makes a strong argument for an irrefutable connection.
 “Our findings confirm a positive association between phthalate exposure and incidence of PP [precocious puberty] in girls,” researchers concluded.
 “Control and reduction of childhood exposure to phthalate esters should be considered as a health priority.”

 So what’s a parent to do while the scientific debate continues?

 Studying labels may offer peace of mind but consider it an imperfect solution.
 “Reading a label is complicated,” Tosti explains.
 “You have to have knowledge and some ingredients are not always listed.”

 Just the same, you can make sure to buy toothpaste without triclosan, a chemical already banned from antibacterial soap.
 As for parabens, look (and avoid) mentions of ethylparaben or propylparaben.
 Phthalate, though, may be harder to screen for, as it’s not listed on labels.
 Also, check out the website for Environmental Working Group, which has rated 80,000 personal care products.

 Finally, “don’t overreact,” Dr. Tosti says.
 “We can’t live in a glass house and I don’t want people to go around terrified.”